 The law is clear regarding the imposition of the “1 Month Advance, 2 Months Deposit” rule.
 Owners of residential units cannot demand more than that; anything beyond it is considered illegal.

 In addition, the law requires landlords to deposit said “2 Months Deposit” in a bank under the lessor’s name.
 Interestingly, all interest that accumulated and accrued on the deposit shall be returned to the tenant at the expiration of the rental contract, according the law.
-This is surely noteworthy, but we’re sure very, very few unit owners currently abide by this rule.

 The deposit and accrued interest may be used, as allowed by law, to pay the remaining obligations of the lessee, including unpaid bills on water, electricity, telephone, and other utility bills, or for the repair of damages and replacement of broken furniture, accessories, or components in the rented unit.